 The web root is the folder where the website files for a site are stored.
-Each site under your host gets an unique root folder.
+Each site under your host gets a unique root folder.

-The root folder is placed under the sites username.
-Inside the web root folder you’ll find folders like
+The root folder is placed under the site’s username, this is the home directory.
+Inside you’ll find folders like

 Site Root Folder

 folder as this contains your actual site.
 In other words, your site root folder is the same as the